When Should You Repair Your Air Conditioner and When Should You Replace It

-Your air conditioner is chugging away through another Louisville summer and all of sudden the cold air stops blasting.
-You call an air conditioner expert to come out to take a look and before it’s over you’re going to have to pay a pretty penny for the repair.
-So at what point should you give up and just upgrade your current AC equipment?
+Your air conditioner is working away through another Louisville summer and all of sudden your cold air stops blasting.
+You call an AC expert to come out to inspect your system and before it’s over you’re going to have to pay a pretty penny for the repair.
+So at what point should you give up and just replace your current air conditioning equipment?

 Obviously the older the system the more it’s likely to breakdown and lose efficiency.
-A/C systems over nine years old are actually much less efficient than the more recent energy-efficient models available today.
-Additionally, if your system is more than 14 years old, you are probably going to lose more money over time to keep it operating than if you just purchased a new, energy-efficient air conditioning system.
+A/C systems over nine years old are actually much less efficient than the new energy-efficient systems available today.
+Additionally, if your system is more than 14 years old, you are probably going to lose more money over time to keep it operating than if you just purchased a new, energy-efficient air conditioner.

-To continue with the theme above, at some point it’s going to start costing more to invest in new parts and repair issues than it would to just purchase a new air conditioning system.
-Another thing to keep in mind is R-22, the usual refrigerant for old cooling equipment, is being discontinued for the safety of the environment.
-If your air conditioning system was assembled before 2010, you will soon see a spike in the fee for your refrigerant until you upgrade your equipment.
+To piggyback on the above theme, eventually it’s going to cost more to invest in new parts and fix issues than it would to just purchase a new air conditioning system.
+Another thing to remember is R-22, the usual refrigerant for old cooling equipment, is being discontinued for the safety of the environment.
+If your AC was assembled before 2010, you will soon see a spike in the fee for your refrigerant until you upgrade your equipment.

-Technology is continuously advancing and with that comes more energy-efficient AC equipment.
-New systems tend to cost less to run because they can cool the home more efficiently, lowering your utility bills – and who doesn’t enjoy that?
+Engineering is continuously advancing and with that comes more energy-efficient A/C systems.
+New systems tend to cost less to operate because they are able to cool the home more efficiently, saving you money on your utility bills – and who doesn’t enjoy that?

-To set-up a no-charge in-home estimate to replace your old inefficient air conditioner, call Becht/Givens Service Experts at 502-785-8230.
-We will come over, review your current cooling system, and discuss all of your options with you so you can make the right selection for your home.
-For further information on if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a no-charge in-home estimate to replace your current inefficient A/C equipment, call Becht/Givens Service Experts at 502-785-8230.
+We will come over, evaluate your current AC system, and discuss all of your options with you so you can make the best selection for your home.
+For further information about if now is the ideal time to upgrade, call today for a free in-home consultation.